LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biomedical-data-producers.md

   1. Test the [ORCID Application Programming Interface (API)](https://orcid.org/content/register-client-application-sandbox).
 4. As a best practice, use ORCIDs from the start of data creation.
 For example, you can attach data creator name/ORCID to dataset as a metadata field.
 Include ORCIDs with datasets in repositories (e.g. in [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra), include the ORCID for the data creator).
 This allows for the tracking of your research and enables citation of your data.

-## Thing 4: Versioning and data &quot;retirement&quot;
+## Thing 4: Versioning and data "retirement"

 ### Beginner activity:

-A [source-code repository](https://en.wikipedia.org/wiki/Comparison_of_source-code-hosting_facilities) is a file archive and web hosting facility where a large amount of source code, for software, web pages, and other resources, is kept, either publicly or privately (Wikipedia, not sure how to cite).
+A [source-code repository](https://en.wikipedia.org/wiki/Comparison_of_source-code-hosting_facilities) is a file archive and web hosting facility where a large amount of source code, for software, web pages, and other resources, is kept, either publicly or privately.
 Advantages of versioning include:

 1. Persistence of identifiers pointing to different/earlier versions
 2. Maintaining previous versions of code, software, and data.